MichalOpoka/ecfr/cfr/title-18-Conservation-Power-Water-Resources/chapter-I-Federal-Energy-Regulatory-Commission-Department-Energy/subchapter-B-Regulations-Under-Federal-Power-Act/part-4-Licenses-Permits-Exemptions-Determination-Project-Costs/subpart-D-Application-Preliminary-Permit-License-Exemption-General-Provisions/section-4.30.md

 (5) *Development application* means any application for either a license or exemption from licensing for a proposed water power project.

-(6)(i) *Existing dam,* for the purposes of provisions governing application for license of a major project - existing dam, means any dam (as defined in paragraph (b)(4)(i) of this section) that has already been constructed and which does not require any construction or enlargement of impoundment structures other than repairs or reconstruction.
+(6)(i) *Existing dam,* for the purposes of provisions governing application for license of a major project—existing dam, means any dam (as defined in paragraph (b)(4)(i) of this section) that has already been constructed and which does not require any construction or enlargement of impoundment structures other than repairs or reconstruction.

 (ii) *Existing dam,* for the purposes of provisions governing application for exemption of a small hydroelectric power project, means any dam, the construction of which was completed on or before July 22, 2005, and which does not require any construction or enlargement of impoundment structures (other than repairs or reconstruction) in connection with the installation of any small hydroelectric power project.

-(7) *Existing impoundment,* for the purposes of provisions governing application for license of a major project - existing dam, means any body of water that an existing dam impounds.
+(7) *Existing impoundment,* for the purposes of provisions governing application for license of a major project—existing dam, means any body of water that an existing dam impounds.

 (8) *Federal lands,* for the purposes of provisions governing an application for exemption of a small conduit hydroelectric facility or a small hydroelectric power project, means any lands to which the United States holds fee title.